puskarpeter/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/uniconfig-node-manager/uniconfig_get_installed_devices/readme.md

 ### Successful example

-RPC input contains CLI topology in the input, but no device in CLI topology is installed.
+The RPC input contains the CLI topology, but no devices are installed in the topology.

 ```bash RPC Request
 curl --location --request POST 'http://localhost:8181/rests/operations/connection-manager:get-installed-nodes' \